Nobel Peace Prize to activists from Belarus, Russia, Ukraine

 Olav Njoelstad, the secretary of the prize committee, told the AP that if Bialiatski is unable to receive the award in person, he can ask a representative to collect it for him, like Polish winner Lech Walesa did in 1983.
 Otherwise, the committee might choose to symbolically place an empty chair on the stage, like it did when imprisoned Chinese rights activist Liu Xiaobo won in 2010.

-Jordans reported from Berlin.
-Gera reported from Warsaw, Poland.
-Harriet Morris and Yuras Karmanau in Tallinn, Estonia; Karl Ritter in Stockholm; John Leicester in Le Pecq, France, and Boubkar Benzebat in Paris contributed to this story.
+Jordans reported from Berlin and Gera from Warsaw, Poland.
+Sabra Ayres in Kyiv; Harriet Morris and Yuras Karmanau in Tallinn, Estonia; David Keyton and Karl Ritter in Stockholm; John Leicester in Le Pecq, France, and Boubkar Benzebat in Paris contributed to this story.

 Follow all AP stories about the Nobel Prizes at https://apnews.com/hub/nobel-prizes